yossefelnajjar/redux-recreated/README.md

 ## Introduction

 Welcome to our Redux-clone state management solution!
 This repository offers a powerful Recreation of Redux, providing essential features for efficient state management in modern web applications.
-Built using the **Revealed Module Design Pattern**, this solution encapsulates core functionalities that are central to state management.
+Built using the **Revealing Module Design Pattern**, this solution encapsulates core functionalities that are central to state management.

 ## Key Features